AbNeil/List-of-algorithms-used-in-generative-AI/README.md

 #### Text-to-text

-LLMs like Google Bard, Bing, and [LLaMa](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/) trained on 65 Billion paramters yet outperforming [Minerva's ](https://arxiv.org/pdf/2206.14858.pdf) PALM the largest language model trained on 540 Billion paramters meaning it is possible to train state-of-the-art language models using publicly available datasets exclusively, without resorting to proprietary and inaccessible datasets.
+LLMs like Google Bard, Bing, and [LLaMa](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/) trained on 65 Billion parameters yet outperforming [Minerva's ](https://arxiv.org/pdf/2206.14858.pdf) PALM the largest language model trained on 540 Billion paramters meaning it is possible to train state-of-the-art language models using publicly available datasets exclusively, without resorting to proprietary and inaccessible datasets with the 13B parameter model outperforming GPT3.

+#### Text-to-robotics

+Do As I Can, Not As I Say: aka [SayCan](https://say-can.github.io/) introduced using a grounding model to add physical context in robotics, it uses an LLM and affordance functions to select among a pre-defined set of primitives.
+This pre-defined set of primitives enables SayCan to use the so-called “scoring-mode” of the LLM to calculate the probability of the textual representation of the primitive in relevance to the high-level task.
+This requirement of exhaustive enumeration of all possible primitives limits the applicability of SayCan in scenarios with many possible skills, such as open-vocabulary or combinatorial tasks, which recently introduced GD [grounded decoding](https://grounded-decoding.github.io/) does through its flexible and expressive token-level grounding.

 #### Text-to-image